 Problems or concerns requiring intervention beyond existing remediation processes, such as systems improvements, are directed to the Aging and Adult Services Division policy area for more advanced analysis and improved policy and procedure development, testing, and implementation.
-The sub-group has identified and implemented a quality monitoring and improvement process for determining the level of remediation and any systems improvements required as indicated by performance monitoring.
+This sub-group implemented a quality monitoring and improvement process for determining the level of remediation and any system improvements needed based on the performance monitoring.

-Paragraph 35 of the Reform 2020 waiver's STCs require that DHS have an approved Quality Improvement Strategy and that DHS work with CMS to develop approvable performance measures within 90 days following the approval of the waiver.
+Paragraph 35 of the Reform 2020 waiver's STCs require that DHS have an approved Quality Improvement Strategy and that DHS work with CMS to develop approvable performance measures within 90-days following the approval of the waiver.
 On July 17, 2020, DHS submitted its quality improvement strategy (QIS) to CMS as final.
 The QIS includes assurances and performance measures for the Alternative Care program and parallels DHS' section 1915(c) waiver QIS process.
 Specifically, DHS collects three full years of data and submits the data 18 months prior to submitting the extension request.
 DHS submitted the QIS data for Alternative Care for DY8, DY9 and DY10 on February 8, 2024.
 CMS conducted an accelerated review of the state's Evidence Report and provided its response on March 29, 2024.
 The response report requested the state provide additional information in four areas: 1) Level of Care, 2) Qualified Providers, 3) Service Plans, and 4) Health and Welfare.
-DHS will respond by May 31, 2024.
+DHS responded on May 23, 2024.
+On July 9, 2024, CMS sent the state their final report, finding the state to be in compliance with three of the six areas: 1) Administrative Authority, 2) Financial Accountability, and 3) Health and Welfare.
+CMS directed DHS to address the remaining three areas in the extension application.

 Paragraph 36 of the Reform 2020 waiver's STCs require DHS to report annually the deficiencies found during the monitoring and evaluation of the quality assurances, an explanation of how these deficiencies have been or are being corrected, as well as the steps that have been taken to ensure that these deficiencies do not reoccur.
-DHS is also required to report on the number of substantiated instances of abuse, neglect, exploitation and/or death, the actions taken regarding the incidents and how they were resolved.
 The Alternative Care program report is modeled after the Elderly Waiver annual CMS-372 report and includes information on deficiencies, data related to cases of maltreatment and neglect, and corrective action/remedial steps taken.
+DHS submitted the annual report in PMDA on October 30, 2024, with the DY11 Q4 monitoring report.